-This website is an important guide for anyone who aspires to become a veterinary technician or a vet assistant.
+This website is an important guide for anyone who aspires to further their careers and earn an income with a decent salary in the animal care career field.
 There is a shortage of veterinary technicians and veterinary assistants, as well as inadequate information on these careers online.
-These are some of the primary reasons that drove me to create this website.
+These are some of the primary reasons that drove us to create this guide.

 Unlike other career choices one might make (such as becoming a paralegal), working with animals day in and day out will be a satisfying move that will give you a sense of gratification for years to come.

 This video titled: “Treat me like a Dog” is well worth watching, as it puts a perspective between pet care and human health care.